kkroening/ffmpeg-python/README.md

     .run()
 ```

-Or if you dislike fluent-style APIs:
+Or if you prefer a non-fluent interface:
 ```
 import ffmpeg
 in = ffmpeg.file_input('input.mp4')